FairwindsOps/charts/incubator/ro-cert-manager/README.md

 When this chart is installed too quickly after versions 0.6+ of the cert-manager chart, the cert-manager validating webhook may not yet be initialized, making cert-manager incapable of creating Clusterissuer objects.

-Until this chart is updated to address this issue, we recommendseting `cert-manager.enabled` to `false` for this chart, and installing the cert-manager chart separately.
+Until this chart is updated to address this issue, we recommend setting `cert-manager.enabled` to `false` for this chart, and installing the cert-manager chart separately.
 Allow one minute for the cert-manager webhook to initialize before installing this chart.

 For discussion and updates, see [this issue](https://github.com/reactiveops/charts/issues/97).